Out of Body Experiences and the Angular Gyrus of the Brain.

 Ring, Kenneth, Ph.d. & Lawrence, Madeline, R.N., Ph.D.
 “Further evidence for veridical perception during near-death experiences”, Journal of Near-Death Studies, 1993 11 (4)223-229

 Morse, M.D., Dr. Melvin, & Perry, Paul, “Parting Visions” Uses and meanings of pre-death, psychic, and spiritual experiences.
 Harper paperbacks, 1994

-Click HERE to read a simple imaginative exercise that can help some people learn to have out-of-body experiences (Written by a nine-year-old child).
+Here’s a simple imaginative exercise that can help some people learn to have out-of-body experiences (Written by a nine-year-old child).

-Cluck HERE for the summary of Dr. Blanke’s research paper.
+You can see the abstract of Dr. Blanke’s research paper.

 Other Pages On This Site:

 OFF-SITE PAGES (OPEN IN NEW WINDOWS).